Marketer’s guide to competitive intelligence

 How much revenue is your competitive material bringing?

 Track how much revenue has been brought in for the deals where your competitive material has played a part.
 At what point during the sales cycle was your content used.
 This will give you an idea of what content proved successful.
 If you can’t prove the value of your CI program, why should your company’s board support it.

 In the past, competitive intelligence was collected manually from newspapers, journals, etc. Now, with the mass of online content, there are new sources for CI data.
 There’s a huge range of tools for CI because there are so many different metrics to track, and so many places to look.

-Using social listening means you can track and analyze conversations online and find out what consumers are saying about you, and your competitors.
+Using social media analytics and listening means you can track and analyze conversations online and find out what consumers are saying about you, and your competitors.
 You can track specific brand names, sentiment, audience demographics, topics, trends, hashtags, specific accounts, websites, etc.